Things to do in Japan

-In a country where landscapes range from high-tech, sci-fi inspired megacities to majestic mountains surrounded by natural hot springs and verdant forests, you have endless options for how to spend your holidays.
+In a country where landscapes range from high-tech, sci-fi-inspired megacities to majestic mountains surrounded by natural hot springs and verdant forests, you have endless options for how to spend your holidays in Japan.
 Want to eat fresh sushi surrounded by the neon lights of Tokyo?
 Or walk one of only two UNESCO World Heritage pilgrimage trails in the world?
 You’ve come to the right place!
-It was hard to narrow it down, but in this article, we’ve picked the top 15 things to do in Japan.
+It was hard to narrow it down, but in this article, we’ve picked the top 20 things to do in Japan.

 - Best time to visit: The mountain is free of snow and easiest to climb between July and September.
 Avoid climbing during the Obon Festival in August, as it’s when the mountain is the most crowded.